CosmicGamesInteractive/.github/profile/README.md

-## About Us
+## Our Story

-**Welcome to Cosmic Nodes Official GitHub Page.**
+**Welcome to Cosmic Nodes' Official GitHub Page.**

-Cosmic Nodes is a game Hosting company based on Nepal runned by Cosmic Games Interactive.
-It is officially Established on 2023 as a group project of some randome people which is now one of the biggest gamd hosting company on nepal.
+Cosmic Nodes, a game hosting company based in Nepal, is proudly operated by Cosmic Games Interactive.
+Established in 2023 as a collaborative effort among individuals, it has since grown to become one of Nepal's premier game hosting companies.
+Over time, it has expanded to serve gamers in the entire South Asian region.
-Its has been expanded significantly adding more locations and providing services to Other Region people eg : India , Bangaladesh etc...

-Cosmic Nodes is ond of the best that focus on quality not the quantity.
+Cosmic Nodes takes pride in prioritizing quality over quantity.

- We Stayed , We fixed , cosmic Nodes - Some Dreams Meant to be completed...
+"We Stayed, We Fixed, Cosmic Nodes - Fulfilling Dreams."

- *copyright all right reserved to cosmic games interactive 2023.*
+*Copyright, all rights reserved by Cosmic Games Interactive, 2023.*